git-town/git-town/website/src/preferences/gitea-token.md

 a personal access token for Gitea.

 To create an API token, click on your profile image, choose `Settings`, and then in the menu on the left `Applications`.
-You need an API token with permissions to read the repository and issues.
+You need an API token with these
+permissions:

+- read issues
+- read and write the repository

 The best way to enter your token is via the
 [setup assistant](../configuration.md).